aaronbloomfield/ccc/hws/auction/index.md

 You will need to submit the contract address of your NFT manager, and the transaction hash that deployed it, at the end of this assignment.

-You will need to create a few NFTs, all of which are tagged to images.
-You are welcome to use anything in the public domain, including memes.
+You will need to have *three* images for NFTs to be used in this assignment.
+You can reuse the ones you created for the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment.
+As with that assignment, you are welcome to use anything in the public domain, including memes.
 But nothing inappropriate or otherwise offensive.
-As before, in this course, owning the NFT does NOT imply ownership of the image.
-The assumption is that you don't actually own the original image, since it's in the public domain.
-You will need three different NFT images, and you can reuse the ones you used in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment.
+As before, in this course, owning the NFT does NOT imply ownership of the image -- the assumption is that you don't actually own the original image, since it's in the public domain.

 As with the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment, the images should be in the `ipfs/` directory in the Collab Resources tool.
 Note that you can upload a file into that folder, but once uploaded you can not edit it or delete it -- this is a setting in Collab, but was done to mirror the fact that you can't delete images from the Internet once they are placed on the web.
 As it is in the Collab workspace, only those in the class can view those files -- but that means anybody in the class can view it.
 All image file names should start with your userid and an underscore: `mst3k_foo.jpg`.
-You are going to be uploading multiple image files in a future assignment, so please plan your file naming scheme appropriately.
 As long as it starts with your userid and an underscore, we don't really care what the rest of the file name is.
 Only JPEG and PNG images, please.

-You will need three such images to create NFTs for.
-Make them interesting!
-But they must all be different.
-You can re-use some or all of your NFT images from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment.
-For those three images, you can re-use the images you used in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment.
+Make the images interesting!

 Not surprisingly, you will then need to create NFTs for each of your images in your deployed `NFTmanager` smart contract -- you are welcome to do that later as they are needed.